recursehex/Hybrid/docs/llvm-codegen.md

 ### Runtime Errors

-Currently no runtime error checking.
+The generated IR includes runtime guards for array bounds.
+Each indexed access branches to an error block that calls `abort()` when the index is negative or exceeds the recorded array size.

 Future enhancements:
-- Array bounds checking
 - Null pointer checks
 - Division by zero checks
+- Safer handling for raw pointer arithmetic

 ## Examples